 Pirate trip on board MS Castor

 Arrr, are all landlubbers ready?
-Join us in the search for the lost pirate treasure!
+Join us in the search for the lost pirate treasure on 16 October!
 But first you'll have to capture the ship!

 MS Castor is once again ready to sail with passengers!
 Book a pirate trip, a trip to Æbelø or just a trip to the sea.
 Or rent the boat and become a captain for a day!